smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Retrieving Vehicle Data/index.md

 !@

 ## Unsubscribing from Vehicle Data
 We suggest that you only subscribe to vehicle data as needed.
-To stop listening to specific vehicle data use the @![iOS]`SDLUnsubscribeVehicleData`!@@![android, javase, javaee]`UnsubscribeVehicleData`!@ RPC.
+To stop listening to specific vehicle data use the @![iOS]`SDLUnsubscribeVehicleData`!@@![android, javaSE, javaEE]`UnsubscribeVehicleData`!@ RPC.

 @![iOS]
 ##### Objective-C